6. Toolchain

 You will now have a file batch.dat that you can use with spicy-driver -F batch.data ....

-The batch created by the Zeek script will select parsers for the contained sessions through well-known ports.
+By default, the batch created by the Zeek script will select parsers for the contained sessions through well-known ports.
 That means your units need to have a %port property matching the responder port of the sessions you want them to parse.
 So for the HTTP trace above, our Spicy source code would need to provide a public unit with property %port = 80/tcp;.

 In case you want to create batches yourself, we document the batch format in the following.
 A batch needs to start with a line !spicy-batch v2<NL>, followed by lines with commands of the form @<tag> <arguments><NL>.